What is Hormonal Imbalance and How to Fix it?

 TO COPE WITH HORMONAL DISORDER, YOU NEED TO CHANGE YOUR LIFESTYLE.

 Do you know your hormones play an integral role in your overall health?
-Due to their essential role in the body, sometimes even a little hormonal imbalance can affect a wide range of body functions.
+Due to their essential role in the body, sometimes even a slight hormonal imbalance can affect a wide range of body functions.
 Hormonal imbalance depends on which glands or hormones are not properly working.

 Do you know what happens to your body if your hormones are out of balance?